ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-I'm having trouble finding great resources for Tesla, and other "smaller" projects like Boring company, online education for kids (forgot the name), Hyperloop, etc. I guess its more challenging to draw a clear trajectory for Tesla since Elon joined the company as an engineer and later became the CEO, though the approach starting from sports cars, where drivers are more tolerant to unpolished interior design and discomfort, and moving down the price and scaling manufactoring for mass production models makes sense.
+I'm having trouble finding great resources for Tesla, and other "smaller" projects like Boring company, online education for kids (forgot the name), Hyperloop, etc. I guess its more challenging to draw a clear trajectory for Tesla since Elon joined the company as an engineer and later became the CEO.
 The other smaller projects are "lets try this cool idea", more of a novelty rather than projects focused on solving a urgent/audacious problem.

 &nbsp;&nbsp;